workingDog/pochi/README.md

 ![viewer](images/viewerpage2.png)

-The **Pochi Viewer** App allows for printing, saving and sharing of the presentation, by pressing the **share** button.
+The **Pochi Viewer** App also allows for printing, saving and sharing of the presentation, by pressing the **share** button.
 Note that sharing will only use the current number of pages downloaded to date.